NethermindEth/warp/README.md

 pip install cairo-lang-0.3.0.zip
 ```

-Once that is finished, run `make warp` in the project repo's root directory.
+Once that is finished, run `make warp` in the repo's root directory.

 ## Usage :computer: